 We expect this article to help you learn about renewing your driver’s license in Texas.
-We provide you with a perfect study resource to help you refresh the rules of the road in a quick and easy manner, from that help you stay safe on the roads.
-In addition, if you want to obtain the new license, you may take several DMV practice tests to be familiar with the format as well as questions that are close to the actual test.
+We provide you with a perfect study resource to help you refresh the rules of the road in a quick and easy manner, that helps you stay safe on the roads.
+In addition, if you want to obtain a new license, you may take several DMV practice tests to be familiar with the format as well as questions that are close to the actual test.

 Can I renew my Texas driver’s Licence online?

 Start the renewal process online, or call 1-866-DL RENEW (1-866-357-3639) to renew by phone.
 When you renew online, you will be asked to provide and/or update your emergency contact information.

 How long do you have to renew your license after it expires in Texas?

 Your Texas driver license can be renewed up to a year before it expires and up to two years after it expires.
 If you’ve moved, now is a good time to update your address.
 If it has been two years since you have held a valid license in Texas, you are no longer eligible for renewal.

 What happens if your driver’s license expires in Texas?

 If your Texas drivers license has expired for more than two years, you cannot renew it; instead, you must apply for a new license in person at a DMV office, take the knowledge and driving tests, and meet all other eligibility requirements.